 - It has inadequate security and safety features, such as cameras.

 - The nursing home does not have an adequate plan to prevent or stop this type of abuse.

 If you can prove that your loved one’s facility was negligent with regard to a sexual abuse incident, they may be responsible for damages, including associated past and future medical bills, therapy, and pain and suffering.

 One of the best ways to ensure that nursing home abuse is stopped is to make certain that the person who abused your elder loved one is held accountable, and that the facility that allowed the abuse to happen takes responsibility for what took place.
 If a senior in your life has been sexually abused in a nursing home, speak to an experienced, compassionate Louisville nursing home abuse attorney today.
 Seth Gladstein offers confidential, complimentary consultations where he can answer all of your questions and explain your options for legal action.
-Call us today at 502-855-4177 or 800-991-0474 or fill out our electronic contact form.
+Call us today at 502-855-4177 or fill out our electronic contact form.